NikitaMalakhov/NikitaMalakhov/README.md

 - 👋 Hi, I’m @NikitaMalakhov
-- 👀 I’m interested in Cybersecurity, Webdev
+- 👀 I’m interested in Machine Learning, Mobile Development
-- 🌱 I’m currently learning in CMC MSU (ВМК МГУ)
+- 📝 I’m currently studying in CMC MSU (ВМК МГУ)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects and internships
-- 📫 @nm2689
+- 📫 Telegram: @nm2689

 <!---
 NikitaMalakhov/NikitaMalakhov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.